jjdelorme/ContosoUniversity/README.md

 1. Verify the application can access the database by selecting one of the tabs, for example, **Departments**.

+You are now ready to migrate to application from .NET Framework to .NET 5.

+If you want to first test the .NET Framework web application in a Windows container on GKE, refer to the [GKE tutorial](GKE.md).

 ## Migrate

 In this section, you use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migration to .NET 5.
 This will get you about 80% of the way there for this tutorial application.
 This automation is also a good starting point for most .NET Framework to .NET 5 upgrades.